abhipatil2271/ThinBridgeTestAppCode/README.md

 https://github.com/abhipatil2271/DatabaseScript.git

-then we need to clone the code from repository
+then we need to clone the code from repository and open it using visual studio

 https://github.com/abhipatil2271/ThinBridgeTestAppCode.git